Fernandoleano/Developer-hub/README.md

 What is being used for this project?

-Javascript, React, Node, Express, mongoose, express, json, react, redux, html, css, post man for the API,
+Javascript, React, Node, Express, mongoose, express, json, react, redux, html, css, post man for the API!